-UPDATE – to make clear, Step 3: Repeat these 2 rows another 5 times, making it 6 x (knit1, purl1, increase at both ends) in total and therefore 14 stitches
+UPDATE – to make clear, Step 3: Repeat rows another 5 times, making it 6 x (knit1, purl1, increase at both ends) in total and therefore 14 stitches

-4. Row 3: knit 2 stitches together, knit 5 and turn, leaving 7 stitches on the needle.
+4. Row 3: Time to decrease some rows! knit 2 stitches together, knit 5 and turn, leaving 7 stitches on the needle.

-5. Row 4: purl 2 stitches together, purl 2, purl 2 stitches together.
+5. Row 4: We continue to decrease – purl 2 stitches together, purl 2, purl 2 stitches together.

 6. Cast off 4 stitches.
 Cut a long piece of wool (about 10 inches) and weave through the back of the piece to reattach to the other side where you left off.